donbr/cdl2024_masterclass/README.md

 mission-critical enterprise applications in highly-regulated environments.

-Overall, we will discuss a generalized architecture for how to build and update knowledge graphs using a blend of structured and unstructured data sources, and consider the impact of entity resolution on downstream AI apps.
+Overall, we will discuss a generalized architecture for how to construct and update knowledge graphs using a blend of structured and unstructured data sources, and consider the impact of entity resolution on downstream AI apps.

+Target Audience:

+  - data science teams
-Target audience: data science teams, people with general interest in AI -- especially in highly-regulated enterprise environments.
+  - people with general interest in AI, especially in highly-regulated enterprise environments

+Level:

-Level: intermediate
+  - intermediate

+Prerequisites:

-Prerequisite Knowledge: some experience coding in Python and familiarity with popular packages such as Pandas and Jupyter.
+  - some experience coding in Python
+  - familiarity with popular packages such as Pandas, Jupyter, Docker

+## Goals

+  * Gain hands-on experience creating knowledge graphs from both structured sources and unstructured sources, for use in a Graph RAG application.
+  * Follow practices which emphasize data quality plus affordances for audits, evidence handling, and trustworthy AI applications downstream.
+  * Use entity resolution to create the "backbone" of a knowledge graph from structured data sources.
+  * Compare use of contemporary state-of-the-art open models and open source libraries in Python for extracting graph elements from unstructured data sources.
+  * Use entity resolution results to build a context-sensitive entity linker, blending graph elements from structured and unstructured sources.

 ## Key Topics